If you’ve suffered a whiplash injury due to someone else’s negligence, you could be entitled to claim compensation for your pain and suffering.

 - Claimants can use an online portal to manage low-value whiplash claims themselves without the need for legal representation.

-As a result of these new laws, it isn’t cost-effective for personal injury solicitors to take on some whiplash claims.
+As a result of these new laws, it isn’t cost-effective for personal injury solicitors to take on some claims.
 However, it can be quite tricky to properly value your claim yourself.
 For that reason, we would suggest that you contact our advisors in the first instance.
 If we believe the value of your claim is below the £5,000 threshold, we’ll explain how to process the claim yourself online.
 Otherwise, one of our solicitors may be asked to review your claim to see if it is viable.

 Importantly, these new laws only cover drivers and passengers in cars who have suffered whiplash.
 If a vulnerable road user (cyclists, pedestrians etc) are injured in an RTA, a normal personal injury claim would be possible.